NoobMaster9999/UIUCTF-2024-writeups/Crypto/X Marked The Spot/README.md

 # Intro

-Looking at `public.py`, the flag's length is 48 while the key's length is 8.
+Looking at `public.py`, the flag's length is 48 bytes while the key's length is 8 bytes.
 The code is doing a simple XOR.
-Let's take a look at how XOR works again:
+Let's take a look at how XOR works:

 | A | B | A XOR B |
 |---|---|---------|